-He has undertaken extensive Performance Capture training with the MOCAP Vaults under the tutorage of Oliver Hollis-Leick, John Dower, Arnold Palmer and Gareth Taylor.
-He is experienced working in various volumes and suits, from small 10 camera volumes, to the large Centroid stage at Pinewood, in both Optical Reflective and Inertial suits.
+Following extensive Full Performance Capture training with the MOCAP Vaults under the tutorage of Oliver Hollis-Leick, John Dower, Arnold Palmer and Gareth Taylor, he has worked in various volumes and suits, from small 10 camera volumes, to the large Centroid stage at Pinewood, in both Optical Reflective and Inertial suits.

 Think of England